 Globally we face a water crisis, of increasing competition to access freshwater resources and rapidly declining water quality, exacerbated by a changing climate.
 The key to thriving water-based economies, ecosystems, and societies under such shocks and changes is to collectively aim for water resilience.

-We are facing a global water crisis with increasing competition to access freshwater resources of declining quantity and quality, exacerbated by climate change.
-Addressing this challenge requires urgent collaborative action by all stakeholders across the private, public and civil society sectors – as reflected by Sustainable Development Goal 6 (SDG 6) of the UN’s 2030 Agenda for Sustainable Development.
-Joined-up conversations are required at all scales, however targeted action is often focused at the catchment scale reflecting the local nature of water and the need for a local collective response.
+Resilience is the ability of a water system, by its design and operation, to maintain its function and service provision under stresses and shocks (persistence), to adjust its configuration or operation in order to sustain its function under change (adaptability), or to establish a new function or ”new normal” when the prior function cannot be maintained (transformability).
+A basin is water resilient by design when the water services expected by stakeholders, including ecosystems and communities, are available even when exposed to shocks and stresses such as climate change, extreme weather events, increased demand, etc. Addressing this challenge requires urgent collaborative action by all stakeholders across the public, private, and civil society sectors – as reflected by Sustainable Development Goal 6 (SDG 6) of the UN’s 2030 Agenda for Sustainable Development.
+Joint dialogue and action are required at all scales, however targeted strategies are often focused at the catchment scale reflecting the local nature of water and the need for a local collective response.

 Objectives of this Research